scarletjs/scarlet/README.md

     .proxy();
 ```

 It is important to note that interceptors are chained together recursively via the callstack.
-So each **method** parameter is the previous interceptor in the call chain until the concrete method is finally passed through.
+So each **proceed** is the next interceptor in the call chain until the concrete method is finally passed through.
 The benefit of this is each interceptor can override the previous interceptors results.
-The first interceptor has the final say though.
+The last interceptor has the final say though.

 ## Using Events